silasray/disclose/README.md

  become the name of the operand within `disclose`.
 When not included, the system falls back to automatic name generation (as seen with `foo_b`, which is displayed with the class name here).

+The `VerifcationSession` can also be used as a context manager.
+In this mode, when the context manager is exited, any assertions from within the context will be handled by the `VerificationSession` as well.

 Note
 ====